 A copy of the meeting minutes, including the resolution, will be made available after the minutes are confirmed at the next UFTD meeting in mid-October 2020.

-What the study will look at
+What the study looked at

-The key work streams include:
+The key work streams included:

 - Development and land use: identification of areas suitable for further development/intensification both in the immediate and longer term